KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 **Nekron** is not evil —
 it is the phase
-where coherence dissolves,
+where coherence unbinds,
 where unity becomes many
-and meaning begins to scatter.
+and meaning loosens into scatter.

 Where **Theon** coalesces,
 **Nekron** releases.